-\paragraph{Part segmentation.} We evaluate the effectiveness of DCS-Net in learning representations using the ShapeNetPart dataset \cite{yi2016scalable}, aiming to predict more detailed class labels for individual points.
-This dataset consists of 16 categories, encompassing a total of 16,881 objects.
-We sample 2048 points from each object and increase the value of $G$ from 64 to 128.
-For the segmentation task, we leverage the segmentation head \cite{pang2022masked} to connect features $\mathcal F^4$, $\mathcal F^8$, and $\mathcal F^{12}$ extracted from the 4-$th$, 8-$th$, and 12-$th$ layers of the transformer blocks.
-We then employ average pooling, max pooling, and upsampling to generate point-level features, which are further used for label prediction through a multi-layer perceptron (MLP).
-The experimental results, presented in Table \ref{3}.
-Clearly, DCS-Net significantly improves the performance of various point cloud models.
-Among them, MaskPoint exhibits a notable improvement of 0.6\% increase on Cls.mIOU and 0.7\% on Inst.mIOU.
+\paragraph{Part Segmentation.} We assess the representation learning capability of our approach on the ShapeNetPart dataset \cite{yi2016scalable}, with the objective of predicting more fine-grained class labels for each point.
+This dataset comprises 16 categories and includes a total of 16,881 objects.
+We sample 2048 points from each model and increase the $G$ from 64 to 128.
+The segmentation head \cite{pang2022masked} connects features $\mathcal F^4, \mathcal F^8, \mathcal F^{12}$ extracted from the 4-$th$, 6-$th$, and 12-$th$ layers of the transformer blocks.
+Subsequently, average pooling, max pooling, and upsampling are employed to generate features for each point, followed by label prediction using a multi-layer perceptron (MLP).
+The experimental results presented in Table \ref{3} demonstrate the superior performance of our DCS-Net.